kairosbrightside/Autosampler/README.md

 ```
 ### 10/15 Balcony Test!
 > 1:30 PM: Installation was delayed due to comm issues (broken cables).
 However, LUNA is finally on the balcony now!
 Set to take first sample at 2:30.
+> 2:30 PM: oops! forgot we were in 24-hour time.
+Set sample for 3:00 instead `<3`